-- Prepare your subpatch.
-Cut a piece of twill or thin denim that’s an inch larger than the hole.
+- Prepare and insert your subpatch.
+Don’t be afraid to trim any stiff or curled-back edges of the leather.
+You want everything to glue down easily and evenly.
+Cut a piece of twill or thin denim that’s at least an inch larger than the perimeter of the hole.
 Lay the patch on top of the hole.
-In this example, there are multiple curves on this section of the arm, so little triangles must be cut where the patch buckles or wrinkles.
-Do this until the patch lays flat across the hole.
+If there are curves (top to bottom, side to side) where the patch puckers or wrinkles, cut out little triangles so the patch can lay flat without overlapping.
 Round any corners for easier insertion.
-Then insert the patch underneath the leather and glue down with a strong, flexible fabric glue (the glue in our subpatch kit is perfect).
+Then insert the patch underneath the leather, and glue down with a strong, flexible fabric glue (the glue in our subpatch kit is perfect).

 - Repair the remaining gaps with leather filler.
 See how to use our Soft Filler in this video.